filfilflavor/airspace/content/docs/interesting-vector-space-problem.md

 +++
 weight = 3
-title = 'Proof that the set of strictly positive real numbers is a vector space' date = 2024-01-14T07:07:07+01:00
+title = 'Proof that the set of all vectors with one strictly positive real entry is a vector space' date = 2024-01-14T07:07:07+01:00
 +++